Sonus Faber Guarneri Tradition Review. The $17,000 Speaker that Breathes Music.

 The Ethereal Experience

 For over 25 years I have been into HiFi, “high end audio”..or should I say, the reproduction of music that pleases me and far far surpasses what I can get from a boombox type of device (though some today are shockingly good).
 I do not always look for the most detail or the usual audiophile wants and needs, but I always look for the ethereal experience.
 The sound that I hear in my head is not always easy to obtain from a set of speakers and electronics, but on occasion I get it or get mighty close to it.
 A massive 3 Dimensional soundscape you can almost walk into.
-This is what I like.
+This is what I like and it’s rare to achieve.

 What has always gotten me there…without fail?

 The few times in life when my system was sounding so good that it had me in audio heaven, and I mean my favorite systems in life that I always. regret letting go of, they all had one thing in common.

 The original “HOMAGE” were the most beautiful speakers I have ever owned back in 1998-1999.
-They sound just as good as they look.
+They sound just as good as they look and they are still my faves in regard to design.

 I loved all three previous versions as each offered up a different musical flavor while kind of being the same in many ways.
 They all breathed music, they all conveyed the emotion of the music.
 Sure, I enjoyed many other speakers but none were giving me that experience of the Guarneri which I consider a musical instrument more that just a speaker.
 Maybe it is an emotional thing as the speaker in reality should be no better than a competing size speaker with good parts, drivers and design.
 Much of those speakers cost much less than these, but again, to me there is something special about this whole line of speaker.